Data Analyst

 Some of the main duties of the Data Analyst will include:

-• Analyse data, identifying trends to uncover patterns and insights that drive business improvement
+• Analyse data to identify trends to uncover patterns and insights that drive business improvement

 • Develop and maintain interactive dashboards and reports to help leadership make live data-driven decisions